Summary

 It makes quite a difference to a property if it is available as ‘freehold’ or ‘leasehold’, but if you’re new to buying property you might not be aware of the issue.

 We look at the differences between the legal ownership of freehold and leasehold properties, including the concept of ‘ground rent’ and why you don’t have to pay ground rent on a freehold property.
-We show why there is a price difference between a freehold and leasehold property.
+We show why there is a price difference between a freehold and leasehold property, including factors such as how much annual ground rent payable.

 Freehold properties